In my deeply philosophical state of mind in recent times, I’ve been reflecting on what photography is really all about.

 All of these answers hint at the heart of the matter, a place visited by Robert M. Pirsig (1974) in the seminal book “Zen and the Art of Motorcycle Maintenance”.

 According to Pirsig, quality does not reside in the object; quality resides in the moment of interaction between the object and the viewer.
-In our discussion, thereby, quality is not inherent in the photograph, nor in the viewer’s definitions of quality, but in the interaction between them.
+In our discussion, thereby, quality is neither inherent solely in the photograph, nor solely in ‘the eye of the beholder’, but in the interaction between them.
 So the power of an image must surely come from the meanings, emotions, feelings evoked in the viewer by the act of viewing the photograph.

 How, then, can the photographer have input?
 Is it possible that the photographer’s energy and soul, the quality in the interaction between photographer and original object, can be transferred into the interaction between photograph and viewer?
 If so, does the photograph, as a representation of the interaction between photographer and object, have inherent quality – a marvellous photograph?